MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-max-aggregation-function.md

 #### arg_max()

-Find the last time an event with a direct death happened showing all the columns in the table.
+Find the last time an event with a direct death happened, showing all the columns in the table.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]